p-stanchev/NullaV2/README.md

 - Use `--miner-address` for receiving rewards (mining/seed nodes)
 - Only use `--wallet-seed` for transaction signing on secure, offline machines

+### Blockchain Transparency

+**Important:** Like Bitcoin and Ethereum, Nulla's blockchain is completely **public and transparent**:

+✅ **Anyone can:**
+- View all addresses and their balances using `--balance <ADDRESS>`
+- See all transactions in blocks
+- Track the flow of NULLA between addresses
+- Monitor network activity and block production

+🔒 **What's private:**
+- Your **wallet seed** (private key) - never share this
+- The connection between your identity and your address (if you don't tell anyone)

+**Privacy tip:** Generate a new address for each transaction using `--generate-wallet` to make tracking harder.
+The blockchain shows addresses and amounts, but doesn't inherently know which addresses belong to whom.

 ## Command-Line Options

 ### Network Configuration